 Employers in Massachusetts – Beware!
 Violations of the complex wage and hour laws subject you to mandatory treble damages.
 That’s a 3x multiplier for every dollar owed to an employee.
 Mistakes are costly and, unfortunately, easy to make.
 The employer’s best defense is a good offense, and we strongly recommend a periodic self-audit to ensure compliance with the many requirements of state and federal wage and hour law.

-This training is designed as a how-to course for conducting a self-audit.
+This seminar is designed as a how-to course for conducting a self-audit.
 It covers the details of what is required under the law and how to spot systems and practices that violate the law.

 Among other law enforcement agencies, the Department of Labor is actively enforcing wage and hour laws against employers that have misclassified employees as independent contractors, temps, interns or volunteers.
 Misclassification can lead to significant liability in unpaid wages, benefits, and employment taxes.
 Independent contractor agreements are under increasing scrutiny, as are long-term temporary employees (what benefits do they get?); interns (do they get paid?); and volunteers (can your employees “volunteer”?).
 Federal and state governmental agencies – and plaintiffs’ attorneys – are increasingly interested in these issues.
 During this session, you will learn about the appropriate tests for determining the proper classification of all these types of workers.